 There is no additional cost associated with this service.

-Primary and Junior College students will be given their stationery packs at the beginning of the year at parent teacher conferences.
+Primary and Year 7-8 College students will be given their stationery packs at the beginning of the year at parent/teacher conferences.

-Order any time before 9am on the day or schedule in advance.
+Order before 9am on the day or schedule in advance.
 Lunch will be delivered to school at lunchtime.
-Click here to view Go-Deli’s menu.
+Click here to view menu.

 Create your ezlunch account… Click here to get started.

-College students only, can order their lunch from the school tuck shop on site.
-Download the menu here.
+College students only, can order their lunch from the school tuck shop onsite.
+A menu of what is offered can be found HERE.

 Pinehurst provides support to students with all aspects of career development.
 Here you can find information on career pathways, universities and other tertiary providers, courses, and scholarships.